mrapp-ke/MLRL-Boomer/doc/quickstart/testbed.rst

 .. code-block:: text

-   boomer --data-dir /path/to/datsets/ --dataset name --output-dir /path/to/output/
+   boomer --data-dir /path/to/datsets/ --dataset dataset-name --output-dir /path/to/output/

 Moreover, algorithmic parameters that control the behavior of the machine learning algorithm can be set via command line arguments as well.
 For example, as shown in the section :ref:`setting_algorithmic_parameters`, the value of the parameter ``feature_binning`` can be specified as follows:

 .. code-block:: text

-   boomer --data-dir /path/to/datasets/ --dataset name --feature-binning equal-width
+   boomer --data-dir /path/to/datasets/ --dataset dataset-name --feature-binning equal-width

 Some algorithmic parameters, including the parameter ``feature_binning``, come with additional options in the form of key-value pairs.
 They can be specified by using a bracket notation as shown below:

 .. code-block:: text

-   boomer --data-dir /path/to/datasets/ --dataset name --feature-binning equal-width'{bin_ratio=0.33,min_bins=2,max_bins=64}'
+   boomer --data-dir /path/to/datasets/ --dataset dataset-name --feature-binning equal-width'{bin_ratio=0.33,min_bins=2,max_bins=64}'